Bifroest/documentation/operational_view/README.md

 -

 ### Troubleshooting
+- Check in logs if either the cassandra nodes or bifroest-bifroest have problems.
+(Look out for cassandra exceptions otherwise check bifroest itself)
 - What do to if port 9003 suddenly closes?
 	- Check the general troubleshooting steps
 - There are no more metrics coming to bifroest?!